Guillermo Ochoa: América

 Guillermo Ochoa made his debut with América during the Clausura 2004 tournament against Monterrey, being only 18 years old when called up by head coach Leo Beenhakker.
 Ochoa quickly demonstrated his skill and talent in goal, and the young goalkeeper was thrust into the spotlight to replace injured veteran Adolfo Ríos.
 He would then share the starting job with Ríos after he recovered from his aforementioned injury.
 At the conclusion of his first season, he won the Rookie of the Tournament award.

 When the Apertura 2004 tournament began, Ochoa was thought to be the heir apparent to Ríos, who had retired.
 However, new head coach Oscar Ruggeri brought new goalkeepers with him, among them Argentine Sebastián Saja.
 Ruggeri's stay at the club was marred by controversy and unpopular decisions.
 He was fired after only six games into the season and Ochoa was soon reinstated by new coach Mario Carrillo.
 Thereafter, he started every game for Club América save for incidents involving injuries or national team duty.
 Under Carrillo, Ochoa won his first championship with América following the Clausura 2005 season.
 He also won the 2005 Campeón de Campeones and the 2006 CONCACAF Champions' Cup with América.

-He won back-to-back Golden Glove awards for the 2006–07 season.
+His high-level domestic performances during this period culminated in him winning consecutive Golden Glove awards for the 2006–07 season.

-In October 2007, Ochoa was named in France Footballs list of candidates for the Ballon d'Or, being one of only three players named to not play in Europe.

-Ochoa would start 2008 in impressive form, helping América win the InterLiga tournament with excellent performances, most notably in the group match against Monarcas Morelia, where he saved a late penalty kick, and América's 1–0 lead.

-In the winter of 2010, there was much speculation by various sources in England as to where Ochoa would move to for the 2011–12 season.
-English newspaper Metro reported Manchester United were keen on signing Ochoa.

-Ochoa's last season with América was the Clausura 2011, which ended with a quarter-final defeat to Monarcas Morelia.
+The peak of Ochoa's first stint with América arrived in October 2007, when he was included in France Footballs shortlist for the Ballon d'Or.
+He made history as the first Mexican player ever nominated for the prestigious award, finishing 30th overall in the global voting and standing out as one of only three candidates on the shortlist who did not play for a European club at the time.
+He sustained this elite form into early 2008, helping América win the InterLiga tournament with excellent performances, most notably in the group match against Monarcas Morelia, where he saved a late penalty kick, preserving América's 1–0 lead.
+By the winter of 2010, his performances drew substantial transfer interest from abroad, with British media widely reporting that Manchester United were heavily tracking the goalkeeper for the 2011-12 season.
+Ochoa ultimately concluded his first era with Club América at the end of the Clausura 2011 tournament, following a quarter-final defeat to Monarcas Morelia, before completing his highly anticipated move to Europe.